Thomas R. McLean Health Sciences Building

 The Motion Analysis Laboratory

-- A Motion Monitor portable Base Station that includes 12 sensor Polhemus G4 system with 4 hubs and 2 transmitters, A plug-in, Force plate plug-in and 1 Basler ACE camera with 120 fps.
-The advantage of having this system is its portability, which provides the faculty with the flexibility to capture motions indoors and out.
+• A Motion Monitor portable Base Station that includes a 12-sensor Polhemus G4 system with 4 hubs and 2 transmitters, A plug-in, a Force plate plug-in, and 1 Basler ACE camera with 120 fps.
+The advantage of this system is its portability, which gives the faculty the flexibility to capture motions indoors and out.

-- Protokinetics instrumented walkway.
-This is a portable device to measure and analyze temporal/spatial gait parameters.
+• Protokinetics instrumented walkway.
+This portable device measures and analyzes temporal/spatial gait parameters.